Guide

 Paid digital marketing lets you reach customers quickly by purchasing ad space online.
 The three main types are:

-• Pay-per-click (PPC): Ads appear in search results; you only pay when someone clicks
+• Pay-per-click (PPC): Ads appear in search results and you only pay when someone clicks, making it cost-effective for driving traffic

-• Social advertising: Targeted ads appear in social media feeds based on user interests and demographics
+• Social advertising: Targeted ads appear in social media feeds based on user interests, helping you reach specific audiences

-• Display advertising: Banner ads appear on websites, often used for retargeting previous visitors
+• Display advertising: Banner ads appear on websites and are often used for retargeting people who've already visited your site

 Each approach serves different goals, from immediate sales to building brand awareness.